joao-paulo-santos/bapi/README.md

   ('The Time Travelers Paradox', 'Embark on a thrilling journey through intrigue a forgotten kingdom', NOW(), NOW()), ('The Alchemist', 'Delve into the depths of suspense a hidden truth', NOW(), NOW());
 ```

+---

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

+### Tests

+This project adheres to a test-driven development (TDD) approach, emphasizing unit testing to ensure the correctness and reliability of our application logic.
+We leverage the xUnit testing framework to create a robust test suite that covers the core functionalities of our services.

+**Service Layer Testing**

+The unit tests focus on the application layer, specifically the UserService and BookService classes.
+These services handle essential business logic and interact with the data access layer (Repositories).

+  - UserService Tests:

+    - Verify user creation logic.
+    - verify password hashing integrity.
+    - Cover user retrieval functionalities, including getting users by ID, Username and paged.
+  - BookService Tests:
+    - Validate book addition logic.
+    - Ensure book retrieval methods work as expected, including getting books by ID, name, or description.
+    - Test pagination functionalities to verify efficient retrieval of large book datasets in a paged manner.
+    - Cover book update logic, guaranteeing proper data modifications and persistence.
+    - Include tests for book deletion, ensuring successful removal and data integrity.
+By thoroughly testing these core services, we gain confidence in the overall application's behavior and avoid potential regressions during future development.

+This testing strategy promotes code maintainability, as tests serve as living documentation that clarify the expected behavior of each service method.
+Additionally, unit tests can be easily executed and integrated into the continuous integration (CI) pipeline to provide automated feedback on code changes.

+In the future, we can expand the test suite to cover edge cases, error handling scenarios, and integration tests that involve interactions between different parts of the application.

+---

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Packages Used